shiyonglu/database_javascript/project1/README.md

 4. search users by userid;
 5. search all users whose salary is between X and Y.
 6. Search all users whose ages are between X and Y.
-7. Search users who signed up after john signed up.
+7. Search users who registered after john registered, where ```john``` is the userid.
-8. search users who never signed in after signing up.
+8. search users who never signed in.
 9. Search users who registered on the same day that john registered.
-10. Return the users who signed up today;
+10. Return the users who registered today;

 Show and explain the results above in a video.
 Submit all SQL statements in a file called sql.txt.

+Consider to create the user table using the following CREATE TABLE stmt:

 Note: the grading will be based on the correct result of the query, the design of the interface and your explnation skill of the results. doenv is a file that you need to customize and rename it to .env to work.